clseibold/Lydrige/README.md

 The syntax is similar to the syntax in Lisp.
 You have an expression that has other expressions or data inside and is separated by spaces.
 When evaluating an expression, the first item should be a function.
 This is, however, not needed for List Literals and Q-Expressions.
 Here is an example of the syntax of a simple print statement:
 `(print "This number evaluates to" (+ 1 1))`.
 This print statement returns `()` but does print out the arguments to the screen before the return.
 * The syntax has now been slightly modified.
-Basically, files are made up of statements OR expression.
-A statement is defined as multiple expressions with a semicolon at the end.
-However, statements are evaluated as if they were one big expression.
+Basically, files are made up of statements.
+A statement is defined as an identifier (or lambda) followed by multiple expressions with a semicolon at the end.
+However, a statement is evaluated as if it were one big expression.
 This allows us to have a syntax more similar to that of C-based langauges.
 Here is the print statement using the new syntax.
-It is also important to note that the above syntax and this new syntax will both be allowed by the interpreter and the result will be the same.
 `print "This number evaluates to" (+ 1 1);`

-You can view an example of a simple program in this language in the [examples/test.lydg](http://github.com/christianap/Lydrige/blob/dev/examples/test.lydg) file.
+You can view an example of a simple program in this language in the [examples/test.lydg](https://github.com/krixano/Lydrige/blob/master/examples/test.lydg) file.
 This file explains many of the different features of the language.

 ##  3. <a name='BuiltinFunctions-2'></a>Builtin Functions
 Here are the builtin functions in the language.
 Many of these builtin functions are very common, therefore they were written directly into the interpreter rather than a library.
 Note that this list does not include the basic operators and conditionals (ex: +, -, \*, /, %, ^ (power), ==, >, <, >=, <=, !=), however, they do exist within the langauge.